SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 	"Assert"
 	self deny: detail name isEmpty.
-	list close.
+	list delete.
 ```

-As you see, we will need to define two methods on ImdbFilmListPresenter to allow proper testing: a getter for `detail` and an intercation method `clickFilmAtIndex`.
+As you see, we will need to define two methods on `ImdbFilmListPresenter` to support proper testing: a getter for `detail` and an interaction method `clickFilmAtIndex:`.
 We will categorize them in a `testing - support` category to show they are only useful for testing purposes.

 ```